DarthVanger/spyoptics.kiev.ua/README.md

 ```

 ### Order processing
 Orders are NOT saved anywhere, but only sent to an email... (hope is everything :)

-// TODO: save them at least to a file as JSON, and log fails of sending an email
+// TODO: save orders at least to a file as JSON, and log fails of sending an email
 // (ideally save to DB and create an admin page with orders table).

 To be continued...